How To Swim Faster

 - Getting off to a quick start is also crucial.
 The Masters Hub also has tips on how to do swim starts for front crawl, butterfly, breaststroke and backstroke.

 - Finally, poor fitting goggles can slow you down.
-Get advice on choosiing the right goggles for you in our British Gas Swimfit zone.
+Get advice on choosiing the right goggles for you on our Masters Hub.